 If Google was slow and expensive, nobody would use it.
 Hubble believes a protocol should be built that everyone can actually use, not just the people who have the funds to spend on high transaction fees.
 Solana makes that possible, and it opens doors to new possibilities for DeFi that cannot be achieved when scalability and cost are an issue.

 Solana's Speed and Price Match Global Demand

 Rust’s parallelization compliments the parallelization of Solana’s Sealevel, and the speed and throughput of Rust-based smart contracts on Solana are unmatched by anything written in Solidity for EVM compatible blockchains.

-The safety and performance that coding in Rust ensures is just one of the many reasons why Solana kicks other blockchains’ butts.
-A total of eight innovations make it possible for Solana’s network to handle the massive amount of traffic necessary for leading DeFi and other blockchain use cases towards mainstream adoption.
+The safety and performance that coding in Rust ensures are just a few of the many reasons why Solana kicks other blockchains’ butts.
+A total of eight innovations make it possible for Solana’s network to handle the massive amount of traffic necessary for leading DeFi and other blockchain use cases toward mainstream adoption.